-Some 97.21% of the loans in the portfolio are buy-to-let loans.
+Some 98.65% of the loans in the portfolio are buyto-let loans.
 Fitch applies an additional default hit to these to reflect the fact that;

-- the property is not the borrower's prime residence and so the borrower may be more likely to default on the loan during a time of financial stress; and, - the servicing of the loan is primarily dependent on rental income, which may be more volatile in stress periods than personal income.
+- the property is not the borrower's prime residence and so the borrower may be more likely to default on the loan during a time of financial stress; and, - the servicing of the loan is primarily dependent on rental income which may be more volatile in stress periods than personal income.

-In addition, landlord borrowers may target particular regions or groups of tenants within their portfolios, which may lead to a concentration of similar properties in a similar location at the individual borrower level.
+In addition, landlord borrowers may target particular regions or groups of tenants within their portfolios which may lead to a concentration of similar properties in a similar location at the individual borrower level.

-However, Fitch notes that whilst the minimum required debt service coverage ratio ("DSCR""
+However, Fitch notes that whilst the minimum required debt service coverage ratio ("DSCR" expressed as monthly rental income against monthly mortgage interest repayment) is 120% (based on the

-expressed as rental income against mortgage repayment) is 120%, [89.68]% of the loan portfolio by value have DSCR ratios above 130% and [37.29]% by value have DSCR ratios above 200%.
+Paragon reference rate, the initial fixed rate of the loan or Libor + 1.50%, depending on whether the loan was originated by PML or MT, and when the origination occurred), 89.68% of the loan portfolio by value have DSCR ratios above 130% and 37.29% by value have DSCR ratios above 200%.
 This would suggest that borrowers are protected to some degree from a potential reduction in rents.
 Fitch notes too that the majority of borrowers in this portfolio are professional landlords, with a minimum of 12 months' experience of managing at least three properties and with a recognised aptitude for enforcing tenancy contracts.
-The remaining buy-tolet borrowers are emerging professional landlords, also with significant experience, who aim to stay in the market for the longer term.
+The remaining buy-tolet borrowers are private investor landlords, also with significant experience, who aim to stay in the market for the longer term.
 This is a mitigant in minimising any downtime between tenancies.
 Another mitigating feature of buy-to-let loans in general is that upon default, the foreclosure process is likely to be quicker than in other cases, as tenants with short-hold tenancy agreements can generally be more easily evicted than owner-occupiers, while the property can be repossessed more speedily.
 For a more detailed commentary, please refer to "Origination" on page 8.